Health visiting service

 Other School Public Health Services:

-For all new attendances, sexual health clinics will operate on an appointment only basis and will no longer offer walk in clinics.
+Sexual health clinics will operate on an appointment only basis and will no longer offer walk in clinics.
 Patients will be triaged by phone and appointments organised based on those presenting the highest risk.
-Those that require a face to face appointment will be required to wear a mask or face covering for the duration of their visit to the sexual health clinic.
+Sexual health clinics in West Kent are currently only able to deal with urgent appointments and patients are asked to phone the West Kent numbers below for clinical triage.
+Those that are invited to a face to face appointment will be required to wear a mask or face covering for the duration of their visit to the sexual health clinic.

 You can access home testing for sexually transmitted infections to avoid attending a clinic.
 HPV, hepatitis A and hepatitis B vaccinations are not urgent and can be postponed.